tmacharia/tmacharia.github.io/docs/_posts/2021-09-14-measure-what-matters-by-john-doerr.md

 * Make recognition frequent and attainable
 * Tie recognition to company goals and strategies.

+### 16. Ditching Annual Perfomance Reviews: The Adobe Story, pg 189
+> **Donna Morris** *Executive Vice President, Customer and Employee Experience*

+At Adobe, managers are trained to scale compensation based on employees' perfomance, their impact on the business, the relative scarcity of their skills, and market conditions.
+There are no fixed guidelines.

+Turnover is costly.
+The best turnover is internal turnover, where people are growing their careers within your enterprise rather than moving someplace else.
+People aren't wired to be nomads.
+They just need to find a place where they feel they can make a real impact.
+At Adobe, Check-in is making that happen.

 <!--
 > I'd recommend John's book for anyone interested in becoming a better manager
 > &mdash; <cite>Bill Gates</cite>